CLAT Syllabus 2025: Detailed Subjects-wise Syllabus, Download PDF, Important Topics

 CLAT Syllabus 2025 for General Knowledge and Current Affairs

-CLAT GK and current affairs will have 25% of the questions, making it one of the most important sections in the question paper.
+This section will have 25% of the questions, making the GK and current affairs syllabus for CLAT 2025 one of the most important sections in the question paper.
 The CLAT general knowledge largely remains static and tests the basic knowledge of candidates in subjects such as history, economics, political science, and technology.
 Whereas, CLAT current affairs will be based on topics of national and international importance that have been featured in recent news.
-Mentioned below are complete details of the CLAT syllabus 2025 for current affairs and general knowledge.
+The table given below provides an overview of the CLAT GK syllabus 2025.

 Particulars